-The more topics you know, the more tools you can use in problem-solving, the more complex questions you can answer.
+The more topics you know, the more tools you can use in problem-solving, and the more complex questions you can answer.

 Eliminating the guessing game from your marketing efforts, and building autonomous systems to help you with data-driven marketing efforts will yield magnificent results.

-Marketing is growing both an industry and as a discipline and the new generation of marketers will be a generating of data-driven individuals.
+Marketing is growing both as an industry and as a discipline and the new generation of marketers will be a generating of data-driven individuals.
 In the end, your eclectic knowledge will help you extract, transform, load, and visualize the right data, at the right time for the most impact.